How To Remove Calcium Flakes From Hot Tub

 How Calcium Flakes Form And Why They Are A Problem

 As time passes, hot tubs get dirty from chemicals that break down.
-A white substance called calcium flakes forms in the water and made it cloudy.
+A white substance called calcium flakes forms in the water and makes it cloudy.
 You don’t want a cloudy hot tub because people can see what you are doing there!
 Decalcifying your hot tub will help to keep it looking healthy and clean!

 how to use a calcium remover